cdapio/hydrator-plugins/spark-plugins/docs/DecisionTreeTrainer-sparksink.md

 Example
 -------
-This example uses the fields ``dofM, dofW, scheduleDepTime, scheduledArrTime, carrier, elapsedTime, origin, dest`` from the input record as featuresToInclude and ``delayed`` field as the label to train the model.
+This example uses the fields ``dofM, dofW, scheduleDepTime, scheduledArrTime, carrier, elapsedTime, originId, destId`` from the input record as features and ``delayed`` field as the label to train the model.

     {
         "name": "DecisionTreeRegression",